Zevs (artist): Liquidated Logos

-In November 2007 Zevs has his one-man show Liquidated Logos at Lazarides Gallery, London.
+In November 2007 Zevs had his one-man show Liquidated Logos at Lazarides Gallery, London.
 In 2009, Zevs had this show that was his first solo exhibition in Asia at Hong Kong-based gallery Art Statements, documenting how ZEVS cleverly distorts the logos of big brands.
 He kickstarted the exhibition by daubing a dripping, black Chanel logo on the outer wall above the window of a Giorgio Armani boutique in central Hong Kong, which led to his arrest and brief imprisonment for damages done to the building.

 "Of course, there is a graffiti aesthetic to my art but I primarily play with the visual effect.
 I use the original colours and re-paint the logo with excess.
 By pouring paint over them, the logo dissolves in front of the viewer’s eyes, drawing attention to, and visually disturbing the recognisable and omnipresent trademark.
 By doing so, I try to investigate the logo’s visual power.
 It’s a simple gesture, just as in Aikido when you reverse the power and change the flow of energy."